tymonx/logic/README.md

 Logic
 =====

-SystemVerilog, SystemC and CMake utilities for creating, building and testing RTL projects for FPGAs and ASICs.
+CMake, SystemVerilog and SystemC utilities for creating, building and testing RTL projects for FPGAs and ASICs.

 Includes:

+  * CMake utilities for rapid building and testing RTL projects
   * SystemVerilog modules for creating high quality RTL projects
-  * CMake utilities for rapid building and testing RTL projects
   * Modern C++ framework for UVM with SystemC for creating high quality and performance efficient tests for RTL projects